Belco90/react-tables-performance/README.md

   made my custom table layout with divs elements and flex styling.
 I could have used some UI framework for it but it was a simple layout so I coded it myself.
+- **Sorting**: I'm relying on lodash.orderBy for this and the sorting process is quite fast so the table is rendered sorted almost instantly.
+There are still some edge cases to address for strings with whitespaces at the beginning or removing special characters at the start of the values